astsu777/dotfiles/README.md

 <u>**Note**</u>: all the files contain a lot of checks/tests to not deploy useless aliases/functions that won't work on the system.
 For example, if an application is not installed and some aliases are defined for it, these aliases will not be set at all.

 ### Quick Discharge
-Sometimes, it can be useful to drop all the customization and have a plain vanilla *Bash*/*ZSH* environment.
+Sometimes, it can be useful to drop all the customization and have a plain vanilla *BASH*/*ZSH* environment.
 In order to do this, it is pretty simple:

-* *Bash*: type *bbash* and a new shell will be opened without any configuration whatsoever
+* *BASH*: type *bbash* and a new shell will be opened without any configuration whatsoever
 * *ZSH*: type *zzsh* and a new shell will be opened without any configuration whatsoever

 The same is available for other applications.
 For example, *VIM*/*Neovim* can be launched with the alias *vvim* and no configuration will be loaded.